Lock-free Asynchronously Distributed Linked Lists: Empirical Evaluation

-\textbf{Performance of Background Operations:} We additionally performed a minor experiment in a 2 machine setup, where the first machine serves the entire key range for the list, and a second machine starts without owning any part of the key range.
-We performed the 1M key load onto this setup, and set the load balancer to transfer sublists to the idle server dynamically during an insert load, until both machines have comparable number of items.
-During this test, we measured the latency of the Split and Move operations (as depicted in \Cref{sec:AppendixResults}).
-The average latency to Split was 2.65 ms and the average latency to Move a sublist was 51.53 ms. Thus, we empirically verify that the asynchronous operations can terminate quickly even during an insert dominated workload.
+\textbf{Performance of Background Operations:} We additionally performed an experiment in a 2 server setup, where the first server has the entire key range for the list, and a second server starts without owning any part of the key range.
+We performed the 1M key load onto this setup and set the load balancer to transfer sublists to the idle server dynamically during an insert load, until both machines have a comparable number of items.
+During this test, we measured the latency of $\Split$ and $\Move$ (as depicted in Appendix \ref{subsec:appendixBackgroundOpTerminationResults}).
+The average latency to Split was 2.65 ms and to Move a sublist it was 51.53 ms. Thus, we empirically verify that the asynchronous operations can terminate quickly even during an insert dominated workload.
+Note that DiLi only prioritizes the scalability of client operations and not that of the background operations.